xxradar/stratoshark-http-https/README.md

 docker run -t xxradar/hackon curl -L http://www.radarhack.com
 ```
 This command will pull the `xxradar/hackon` image and run a `curl` command to fetch the specified URL.
 Note that our Sysdig CLI will only trace the `curl` process.
 If you need more data, you can modify the filter accordingly.
+The `curl` will connect in HTTP (port 80) to the remote server and follow the redirect to the actual webpage using HTTPS (port 443).

 ## Obtaining the Sysdig Trace